CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 Join us this Sunday (July 19) as we worship via ZOOM and YouTube.

 The service will air in its entirety via ZOOM starting at 10 AM.
+You can email us at admin@cornerstonepres.net for link information.
 Pastor Jen will include YouTube via link below at 10:30 a.m. for the scripture reading and sermon.

 [July 19 2020](vqkx-xtu9-1abk-a8tv-ejvc)